tomgco/cstate/README.md

 I have found this useful in assisting with benchmark tests that would fluctuate due to these power saving modes.

-To confirm that this is working, you can use [i7z](https://code.google.com/p/i7z/) if you have an Intel i7 to see the current utalisation for each core, in each C-state.
+To confirm that this is working, you can use [i7z](https://code.google.com/p/i7z/) if you have an Intel i7 to see the current utilisation for each core, in each C-state.

 **NOTE:** *This module reads `/dev/cpu_dma_latency` which requires root.
 Be careful :]*